Christian Atsu: Chelsea

-On 1 September 2013, Atsu agreed to join Chelsea on a five-year contract, for a reported £3.5 million, being immediately loaned to Dutch club Vitesse Arnhem, for the rest of the 2013–14 season.
+On 1 September 2013, Atsu agreed to join Chelsea on a five-year contract, for a reported £3.5 million, being immediately loaned to Dutch club Vitesse, for the rest of the 2013–14 season.

 Loan to Vitesse

 On 6 October 2013, Atsu made his debut against Feyenoord as a substitute, replacing Kazaishvili in the 77th minute.
-He went on to providing an assist to Mike Havenaar, but it was not enough to prevent a 2–1 loss for Vitesse.
-On 19 October, Atsu made his first start against SC Heerenveen, which ended in a 3–2 win for Vitesse.
-On 9 November, he converted a penalty for his first goal with Vitesse, against FC Utrecht; the match ended in a 3–1 win for Vitesse.
+He went on to provide an assist to Mike Havenaar, but it was not enough to prevent a 2–1 loss for Vitesse.
+On 19 October, Atsu made his first start against Heerenveen, which ended in a 3–2 win for Vitesse.
+On 9 November, he converted a penalty for his first goal with Vitesse, against Utrecht; the match ended in a 3–1 win for Vitesse.

 In total, Atsu played 30 games and scored 5 goals for the Dutch side as they finished 6th in the league and qualified to the playoffs.

 Loan to Everton

 On 13 August 2014, Atsu joined fellow Premier League club Everton on loan until the end of the 2014–15 season.
-He made his first appearance for the club 10 days later, coming on as an 85th-minute substitute for Kevin Mirallas in a 2–2 draw with Arsenal at Goodison Park.
+He made his first appearance for the club ten days later, coming on as an 85th-minute substitute for Kevin Mirallas in a 2–2 draw with Arsenal at Goodison Park.

 Atsu made his first start in the league on 21 September 2014 against Crystal Palace, which ended in a 2–3 home loss.
-After his absence due to the Africa Cup of Nations, he returned to the line-up on 19 February 2015 in a Europa League match against BSC Young Boys, playing out the last five minutes after replacing hat-trick scorer Romelu Lukaku. and came off the bench three days later to set up a late equaliser in a 2–2 draw at home to Leicester City.
+After his absence due to the Africa Cup of Nations, he returned to the line-up on 19 February 2015 in a Europa League match against Young Boys, playing out the last five minutes after replacing hat-trick scorer Romelu Lukaku. and came off the bench three days later to set up a late equaliser in a 2–2 draw at home to Leicester City.

 On 15 March 2015, in the match against Newcastle United, he came off the bench with five minutes remaining, and provided an assist to fellow substitute Ross Barkley for Everton's third goal of a 3–0 home victory.
 Following Atsu's impact as a substitute in the above games, he was picked to start the second leg of a Europa League Round of 16 match away to Dynamo Kyiv on 19 March with regular right-winger Aaron Lennon cup-tied, with Everton leading 2–1 from the first leg.
 His team were eliminated after losing 5–2 on the night, he was withdrawn in the 65th minute, and that was his final first-team appearance for Everton.